MalcolmHodgins/MalcolmHodgins.github.io/_posts/2022-06-22-Power Flow Solution by Newton Raphson.md

       Where V, P, and Q are in per-units but the voltage angle, delta, is in radians.
 Note, that the vector elements are numbered from 2 to N where N is the number of buses in the power system and 1 is omitted because it would refer to the slack bus (or the main grid bus) for which the voltage and voltage angle are already known (1.0 + j0.0 p.u.).
     </p>
     <p>
-      Next, the real and reactive power for a bus k for k = 2, 3, ...,N can be calculated according to the equations below utilizing the values for V and delta according the latest iteration's values for these variables.
+      Next, the real and reactive power for bus k for k = 2, 3, ..., N can be calculated according to the equations below utilizing the values for V and delta according the latest iteration's values for these variables.
 For the first iteration, these would be initial guesses of these values.
     </p>
     <figure>
       <img src="/images/power_flow_solution_NR/bus_real_reactive_power_eqns.png" class="centered">
       <figcaption class="centered"> Figure 2 - Real and reactive power for bus k.</figcaption>
     </figure>
     <p>
       The last major piece is the Jacobian matrix for the power system.
-It is shown below and split into for different regions, J1 to J4.
+It is shown below and split into four different regions, J1 to J4.
     </p>
     <figure>
       <img src="/images/power_flow_solution_NR/jacobian.png" class="centered">